-This is one of those simple questions that can seem quite confusing to the public, because most dental offices don’t do an adequate job explaining the difference, and sadly, periodontal disease is still one of the most under-diagnosed and under-treated diseases in the United States.
-Part of the reason for the lack of treatment does come from the lack of proper diagnosis, but the other part is most commonly that patients believe that treatment for periodontal disease is too uncomfortable or that it doesn’t seem to work very well.
+This is a simple question, but patients are often confused by the difference.
+This is often because dental offices don’t do a good job explaining the difference.
+Sadly, periodontal disease is still one of the most under-diagnosed and under-treated diseases in the United States.
+Part of the reason for the lack of treatment does come from the lack of proper diagnosis.
+The other part is, many patients believe that treatment for periodontal disease is too uncomfortable or that it doesn’t work very well.
 Fortunately, we now have a genuine treatment that both works and is comfortable: Laser Periodontal TherapyTM.
-Still, it is important to understand the difference, so you can know if you do or don’t have either gingivitis or periodontal disease, and what you can do about it.
+Still, it is important to understand the difference between gingivitis and periodontal disease.

-In the simplest terms, Gingivitis is inflammation of the gums, caused by a build-up of plaque around the teeth that is not completely and regularly cleaned by good brushing and flossing.
-You could think of it as a paper cut on your skin — you know, it gets really red and irritated and sore, will bleed a bit, but if you take good care of it by putting ointment on and a bandaid (the equivalent of good brushing and flossing), it will go away quickly.
+In the simplest terms, gingivitis is inflammation of the gums, caused by a build-up of plaque around the teeth.
+It happens quickly, if you don’t regularly brush and floss.
+Think of it like a paper cut on your skin: it gets red, irritated, sore, and may bleed a bit, but if you take good care of it by putting ointment on and a bandaid (the equivalent of good brushing and flossing), it will go away quickly.

 What do you need to do to cure gingivitis?

 - Flossing at least once, preferably twice/day, with good technique, and possibly